Virginia Turkey License: What License do You Need to Hunt Turkey in Virginia?

 Can nonresidents hunt turkey in Virginia?

-Yes, nonresidents can hunt turkey in Virginia but must purchase a nonresident hunting license.
+Yes, nonresidents can hunt turkey in Virginia but must purchase a nonresident hunting license and the appropriate turkey privileges (such as a nonresident Deer/Turkey License), unless they are specifically exempt under Virginia law.

 Is hunter education mandatory to buy a Virginia hunting license?